MichaelLangbein/tdl2/backend/data/wiki/math/algebra_general.md

 \end{proof}

-This is much easier than the case where the base is \emph{not} orthonormal.
+This is much easier than the case where the base is *not* orthonormal.
 If that is the case, we have to calulate the coefficients $\alpha_n$ by using the projections:

 $$ \vec{v} = \sum \alpha_k \vec{b_k} \text{, with } \alpha_k = \gamma_k P_{\vec{b_k}}(\vec{v}) =  \gamma_k \frac{\vec{b_n} \innerprod \vec{v}}{|\vec{b_n}|^2}\vec{b_n} \text{, with  $\gamma_k$ to be determined.}$$